Program. Day 1

 • Inclusion is not only about accessible environments; it is also about how media represent diverse social groups in their content.
 It encompasses recognizing diversity, adopting tolerant language, avoiding stereotypes, and fostering a barrier-free information space.
 Accurate reporting on issues related to disability, ethnicity, gender identity, or other characteristics helps break down barriers and ensures equal participation in public life.
 At the core should always be the person, not their “difference.”
 This panel will discuss how journalists and newsrooms can responsibly address inclusivity and shape a public discourse free of discriminatory clichés.

 Speakers:● Anastasiia Hudyma, Head of Diversity, Inclusion and Equal Opportunities Department Suspilne Ukraine● Tetiana Lomakina, Advisor - Commissioner of the President of Ukraine for the Barrier-free Society.
-Office of the President of Ukraine.● Vira Chernygina, co-founder and board member of the NGO KYIVPRIDE
+Office of the President of Ukraine.● Vira Chernygina, co-founder and board member of the NGO KYIVPRIDE● Olena Shmidt, Vice-president of the CITIZEN Charity Foundation● Nataliia Martynova, activist of the NGO "Fight for Right"

 Moderator:Nataliia Parkhytko, Deputy head of the NGO "Dostupno.UA"